mui/material-ui/CONTRIBUTING.md

 ### How to increase the chance of being accepted?

+CI runs a series of checks automatically when a Pull Request is opened.
+If you're not sure if you changes will pass, you can always open a Pull Request and the GitHub UI will display a summary of the results.
+If one of them fails check out the section [Checks and how to fix them](#checksfix).

 Make sure the following is true:

 - The branch is targeted at `master` for ongoing development.
 We do our best to keep `master` in good shape, with all tests passing.
 Code that lands in `master` must be compatible with the latest stable release.
 It may contain additional features, but no breaking changes.
 We should be able to release a new minor version from the tip of `master` at any time.
 - If a feature is being added:
   - If the result was already achievable with the core library, explain why this feature needs to be added to the core.
   - If this is a common use case, consider adding an example to the documentation.
 - When adding new features or modifying existing, please include tests to confirm the new behavior.
 You can read more about our test setup in our test [README](https://github.com/mui-org/material-ui/blob/master/test/README.md).
 - If props were added or prop types were changed, the TypeScript declarations were updated.
 - When submitting a new component, please add it to the [lab](https://github.com/mui-org/material-ui/tree/master/packages/material-ui-lab).